Your Licensed Portland Stairlift Specialists

 Laurelhurst, OR Installed February 2026

-A 1925 Tudor Revival on NE Floral Place inside the Laurelhurst Historic District with a tight 90-degree curved stair and an original quarter-sawn oak banister the family was not about to let anyone touch.
-Because the install is entirely interior, Portland Historic Landmarks Commission had nothing to review — no exterior change, no sign-off required.
-We laser-scanned the staircase during the first visit, fabricated a curved rail that threads past the oak newel post without grazing a single spindle, and bolted the track into the existing fir treads only.
-Mr. Bergquist, who hadn't been upstairs in five months after a hip replacement at OHSU, rode it that same afternoon.
+A 1925 Tudor Revival on NE Floral Place inside the Laurelhurst Historic District with a tight 90-degree curved stair and original quarter-sawn oak banister.
+Interior install required no Historic Landmarks Commission review.
+Laser-scanned on first visit, fabricated curved rail threads past the oak newel post without grazing a single spindle, bolted into existing fir treads only.
+Mr. Bergquist rode it the same afternoon after five months unable to reach the second floor post hip replacement.

 Installation details